klaviyo/magento2-klaviyo/.github/pull_request_template.md

 ## Manual Testing Steps

 <!--
-Describe how we can recreate and test your change
+Describe how you tested your change.
 -->

 1.